Model Building with F-Theory

 For coincident branes, the chiral fields came from generators of the form $A^{0,1}$ or $\Phi^{2,0}$.
-We can compose two generators of type $(0,1)$ and one of type $(2,0)$ to get a number: \be \int_{}\, d_{abc}\, A^a \wedge A^b \wedge \Phi^c \ee A similar coupling for matter in real representations was already discussed in \cite{Bershadsky:1997zs}.
+We can compose two generators of type $(0,1)$ and one of type $(2,0)$ to get a number: \be \int_{}\, d_{abc}\, A^a \wedge A^b \wedge \Phi^c \ee This is just the cubic piece of the holomorphic Chern-Simons action for 7-branes.
+In fact if we use the mode expansions for ${\sf C}_3$ (\ref{locallift}) and the complex structure moduli (\ref{complexmodexp}), it can also be interpreted as a non-abelian generalization of the flux superpotential (\ref{fluxW}).
+A similar coupling for matter in real representations was already discussed in \cite{Bershadsky:1997zs}.
 We see that it holds more generally provided the three-fold tensor product of the group indices contains a singlet.

-Next let us consider intersecting 7-branes.
-As we discussed around (\ref{unfoldDirac}), chiral fermions living on the intersection $\Sigma$ can be lifted to fermions on the 7-branes, i.e. to $A^{0,1}$ and $\Phi^{2,0}$, by dressing them up with the normalizable wavefunction for $\psi_2^+\psi_3^-$ and $\psi_2^-\psi_3^+$.
-Let us explain this in some more detail.
-The point is that (\ref{unfoldDirac}) can be decomposed into equations on the individual 7-branes.
-In the following, it may be helpful to keep in mind the case of two intersecting $I_1$ singularities with an $I_2$ enhancement over the intersection, and \be \Phi = \left(
+(In the language of Higgs bundles, this corresponds to the Yoneda pairing on the hypercohomology of the Higgs bundle).